18 BEST Books About Birds (That Are Actually FUN To Read)

 Told in her own words, Phoebe Snetsinger set out after a cancer diagnosis gave her one year to live to see as many birds as possible.
 Somehow she managed to live 17 more years and be the first person to document seeing over 8,000 different species of birds!

 - Life List: A Woman’s Quest for the World’s Most Amazing Birds by Olivia Gentile

-- This is a biography written about Phoebe that explores her obsession with birds and listing at all costs.
-I think if you read one of these books you need to read the other!
+- This biography written about Phoebe explores her obsession with birds and listing at all costs.
+If you read one of these books, you need to read the other!

 The man, the myth, the legend.
-Any new bird watchers should ground themselves and show some respect to one of the founding fathers of birding!
+Any new bird watchers should ground themselves and respect one of the founding fathers of birding!
 It’s a long read but worth the effort.

-Peterson is the architect who made bird watching what it is today.
-He is known for many things, including his landmark field guides, illustrations and most notably his dedication to bird and conversation.
+Tory Peterson is the architect who made bird watching what it is today.
+He is known for many things, including his landmark field guides, illustrations, and most notably, his dedication to birds and conversation.

-This book details many aspects of his life as the author interviewed 116 people who knew him.
+This book details many aspects of his life as the author interviewed 116 people who knew Peterson.